Solutions

 Fundraising Checklist

 Fundraising Checklist This Fundraising Checklist will help you make sure whether you have everything you need to organize a successful fundraising project.
-The checklist includes a set of fundraising tips and ideas to set a clear mission and goal for your project and to estimate available resources.
+The checklist includes a set of tips and ideas to set a clear mission and goal for your project and to estimate available resources.

 1. Set a Clear Mission.

-2. Although it is obvious that fundraising programs should have clearly stated missions, often non-profit organizations neglect this essential step and develop their fundraising proposals with the hope that people will be ready to donate and participate in fundraising events.
-However, a poorly stated mission can be one of the basic reasons of failure at the very beginning of your fundraising activities.
+2. Although it is obvious that programs should have clearly stated missions, often non-profit organizations neglect this essential step and develop their proposals with the hope that people will be ready to donate and participate in events.
+However, a poorly stated mission can be one of the basic reasons of failure at the very beginning of your activities.
 If you want to attract more people, you need to be able to tell them what your vision is and how you plan to achieve it.
-In your fundraising proposal, explicitly express your mission that tells donators why they should make a donation.
+In your proposal, explicitly express your mission that tells donators why they should make a donation.
 Do not try to move forward without a clearly stated mission.

 3. Identify Your Needs.